-Conditions at the Sachsenhausen Camp
+Situations in the Sachsenhausen Camp

-Persecution and Targeted Groups
+Religious Persecution and Targeted Groups

 Operations and Liberation

-The Legacy of the Sachsenhausen Camp
+The History of the Sachsenhausen Camp

-Visiting the Sachsenhausen Memorial and Museum
+Taking a Tour to the Sachsenhausen Memorial and Museum

 Learning from the Past